datopian/datahub/download.markdown

   </h1>
 </div>

-Besides the library itself, the download package contains full source code, unit tests, files for debugging and a build system.
+Besides the library itself, the download package contains full source code, unit tests, external vendor libraries and documentation.
 The production files (included the same way as in the code above) are in the dist folder.

 <p><a href="https://github.com/okfn/recline/zipball/master" class="btn">Download Recline v0.5 (master)</a> (in-progress version)</p>